 Upon returning to the U.S. in 1956, Lawson entered Oberlin College’s Graduate School of Theology.
 In 1957, one of Lawson’s professors introduced him to the Reverend Dr. Martin Luther King, Jr., who urged him to move south and aid in the Civil Rights Movement.
 Heeding King’s advice, Lawson moved to Nashville, Tennessee and enrolled at the Divinity School of Vanderbilt University, where he served as the southern director for FOR and began hosting nonviolence training workshops for the Southern Christian Leadership Conference.
 There Lawson trained many of the future leaders of the Civil Rights Movement, including James Bevel, Diane Nash, John Lewis, Bernard Lafayette, and Marion Barry.

 Photo by Joon Powell (CC BY 2.5)

-In 1974, James Lawson moved to Los Angeles, California where he became pastor of Holman United Methodist Church and continued his social activism now on Palestinian and immigrant rights; gay and lesbian issues; the Iraq wars; and poverty.
-Rev. Lawson retired from Holman United Methodist Church in 1999 and still lives in Los Angeles.
+In 1974, James Lawson moved to Los Angeles, California where he became pastor of Holman United Methodist Church and continued his social activism, advocating for Palestinian and immigrant rights; gay and lesbian issues; the poor; and an the end to war in Iraq.
+Rev. Lawson retired from Holman United Methodist Church in 1999 but continues to live in Los Angeles.